 Tools of the Trade

-Low-, no-code and cross platform development tools speed app release times to better support the business, but one downside is that they can increase the risk for data exposure.
+Low-, no-code and cross platform development tools speed app release times to better support the organization, but one downside is that they can increase the risk for data exposure.
 Mobile apps that aren’t properly tested expose the organization to security, compliance and privacy risks.
 Vulnerabilities that leak private customer data could cripple a brand.
 But sadly, few people ponder the security of apps developed via these methods because they are ignorant of the security risks in the first place or assume proper security is built in.

 Companies generally use a mix of commercial apps, consumer apps, web-responsive apps and native apps.
 Whether they are developed inhouse or outsourced, all apps must be thoroughly tested for security, privacy and protection of sensitive data.
 Given that mobile apps are different than web apps, they require a different type of testing that can be truly challenging for developers and “citizen developers” alike.